Vorelli/nightingale/README.md

 <img src="https://i.imgur.com/FK16UuB.png" alt="Screenshot of Nightingale.
 Shown on top is the mini player with an audio visualizer underneath in the background.
 The mini player has the following title: Nightingale PLAYING Buckethead - Pepper's Ghost - Imprint (Dedicated to Takashi Miike)">

-A music streaming server like no other.
+An open source, portable, personal, music library streaming service.
+Access your music on the go

 ## Tech Stack